TheCowboyAI/w3/memory-bank/tasks.md

 - Domain-driven design will guide our implementation approach
 - Event sourcing using NATS JetStream will provide a foundation for the domain objects
 - Common domains will be implemented first, followed by vertical market examples
+- Services will expose dual interfaces: NATS for system components and MCP for AI integration
+- Vendor-provided MCP interfaces will be preferred for third-party tools where available

 ## Task Legend